ploubser/mcollective-facter-facts/README.md

 This plugin uses a 300 second cache for facts by default, after that it will reset facter and regenerate all the facts, this adds a second or so overhead to discovery.

-This plugin is released as GPLv2 same as the license of facter.

 Note: This method suffers from some issues due to how slow Facter can be in some cases, you should use Facter via YAML instead.

 ##Installation